sebsquire2/community-mobile-app-auth/README.md

 ## Known limitations / pre-production TODOs

-These are documented intentionally — they represent recognised trade-offs, not oversights:

 1. **No email verification on registration**: `validate_email()` checks format only, we should check deliverability.
 2. **No input length limits**: no max length on display name, email, etc.